mnggit/northsouthrailways-api-service/README.md

 GET /travelPaths?cityStart=${cityStart}&cityEnd=${cityEnd}

-northsouthrailways-api-service is built in Spring Boot, the source code for this project can be cloned from this git repository.
+northsouthrailways-api-service has been developed using the Spring Boot framework and build with Maven.
+Download the source code for the project from this git repository.

 The application can be run from the IDE (e.g. Eclipse) as a Java application.